- Reference Number: HEY-475/2021

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet explains the procedure of an awake craniotomy and why it has been recommended that you have this form of surgery.
-It is not meant to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not meant to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is an awake craniotomy?

 A craniotomy is an operation that involves temporarily removing part of the skull so that the surgeon can operate on the brain itself.
 It is the most common type of operation used to treat a brain tumour.
 The surgeon aims to remove as much of the tumour as possible.
-If the surgeon cannot remove all of the tumour that can be seen, this is called “debulking”.
+It may be mentioned to you as resection or debulking of tumour.

 An awake craniotomy is an operation that is performed in the same way, but the patient is awake during the procedure.
 This is recommended when the tumour is near areas of the brain that are important for controlling speech, language or movement.
 If you are awake during the surgery the team can assess exactly what function each part of your brain controls using a technique called cortical mapping (see section below).